Central African rock python: Distribution and habitat

-The Central African rock python is found throughout much of tropical sub-Saharan Africa, from Senegal east to Ethiopia and Somalia and south to northern Angola and northern Tanzania.
-P. sebae ranges across central and western Africa, while P. natalensis has a more eastern and southerly range, from southern Kenya to South Africa.
+The Central African rock python occurs throughout much of tropical sub-Saharan Africa.
+It ranges across central and western Africa, from Senegal east to Ethiopia and Somalia and south to northern Angola and northern Tanzania.

 The Central African rock python inhabits a wide range of habitats, including forest, savanna, grassland, semidesert, and rocky areas.
-It is particularly associated with areas of permanent water, and is found on the edges of swamps, lakes, and rivers.
-The snake also readily adapts to disturbed habitats, so is often found around human habitation, especially cane fields.
+It is particularly associated with areas of permanent water, on the edges of swamps, lakes, and rivers.
+It also adapts to disturbed habitats around settlements, especially cane fields.

-In 2009, a Central African rock python was found in the Florida Everglades.
+In 2009, a Central African rock python was found in the Everglades.
 It is feared to be establishing itself as an invasive species alongside the already-established Burmese python.
 Feral rock pythons were also noted in the 1990s in the Everglades.